jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 `index.html` page (and corresponding CSS file):
 - Base of entire design and layout using Bootstrap
-- entirety of the text portions
+- Entirety of the text portions
-- background image
+- Spanning background image
-- responsive container
+- Responsive container
-- input fields with example watermarks (placeholders)
+- Input fields with example watermarks (placeholders)
 - "What does this site do?" anchor linking to modal overlay containing visual aid with help functionality (opens with animation)
-- entirety of visual aid with help functionality
+- Entirety of visual aid with help functionality
-- added favicon
-- initial submit button functionality
+- Initial submit button functionality
-- basic initial parsing of information input
+- Basic initial parsing of information input for phone number and # of persons

+General:
+- Added favicon for the website
-- contribution to progress bar design in `user.html` (initial ideation + make sliding icon a human)
+- Contribution to progress bar design in `user.html` (initial ideation + make sliding icon a human)

 #### What were some of the difficulties you faced?